OfficeDev/hands-on-labs/O3653/O3653-3 OneDrive Files in Graph/QuickStartLab.md

   1. In the **Solution Explorer**, right-click the **GraphFilesWeb** project and select **Manage NuGet Packages...**.
   2. Click **Browse** and search for **Microsoft.Graph**.
   3. Select the Microsoft Graph SDK and click **Install**.
+  4. Click **I Accept** when prompted to accept the license agreement for the Microsoft Graph SDK.

 2. Create a new controller to process the requests for files and send them to Graph API.
   1. Find the **Controllers** folder under **GraphFilesWeb**, right-click it and select **Add** then **Controller**.